phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 > This article would not exist if the next bits of code \
 > weren't already used in my project [snake](https://github.com/phantie/snake)

+***The purpose of this article is more to learn to think about problems and solve them than to use bit operations.***

 ```rust
 type DirectionsInLastByte = u8;